-Jharkhand Assembly election results: Counting of votes to begin at 8 am

-The BJP-led alliance is tipped to get 39 seats while the INDIA bloc led by the Jharkhand Mukti Morcha coalition is predicted to win 38, as per exit polls.
+Assembly election results: Jharkhand Mukti Morcha-led alliance crosses halfway mark in early trends

+While the Jharkhand Mukti Morcha was leading in 30 seats, the Congress was ahead in 13 and the Rashtriya Janata Dal in five constituencies.
+The Communist Party of India (Marxist-Leninist) (Liberation) was leading in one seat.

+The Bharatiya Janata Party had taken a lead in 26 seats, as of 10.45 am.
+Its alliance partner All Jharkhand Students Union, or AJSU Party, was ahead in two seats.
+The Janata Dal (United) and Lok Janshakti Party (Ram Vilas) were ahead in one constituency each.

-The counting of votes for the Jharkhand Assembly election will begin at 8 am on Saturday.
+The counting of votes for the Jharkhand Assembly election began at 8 am on Saturday.
 The outcome will determine the formation of the state’s sixth Legislative Assembly, comprising 81 seats.

 A party or alliance requires 41 seats to form the government.